wlcreate/Start-Asian-Love/README.md

 Some ideas we have in mind and would like to incorporate:

-- An events section on the News page, which will display rallies, training workshops, etc.
+- An events section which will display rallies, training workshops, etc.
 - Continue to add resources to the Support page and Wins page
 - Create interactive features to engage users more
   - For example, a map that displays information about Anti-Asian incidents and crimes